Tell Me Who

 "Tell Me Who" is a song by Canadian recording artist Tamia.
-It was written by Tamia and frequent collaborator Shep Crawford for her second studio album A Nu Day (2000), while production was helmed by the latter.
-Released as the album's third and final single, following the top ten success of "Stranger in My House", it peaked at number two on Billboards Dance Club Songs chart.
+It was written by Tamia and frequent collaborator Shep Crawford for her second studio album, A Nu Day (2000), while production was helmed by the latter.
+Released as the album's third and final single in May 2001, it peaked at number two on the US Billboard Dance Club Play chart.

-Track listing

-All tracks written by Shep Crawford and Washington.
+Personnel